hyonggu-hwang/hyonggu-hwang.github.io/_pages/research.md

     I was in charge of reviewing and profiling a program written in Julia that solved a dynamic model of labor supply.
 My report included a summary of this model and a detailed description of how we solved the model using backward induction.
 Although I did not write the original code, I contributed to speeding up the program and choosing the most appropriate non-linear optimization solver and algorithm for our problem.
 Overall, I learned how one can write and solve a behavioral model involving stochastic utility shocks and gained experience in estimating a structural model.
     <br>

-    I also worked on developing a pipeline for the project using task management softwares such as Snakemake, Nextflow and Scriptflow.
-Wikipedia defines these as softwares used for composing and executing a series of computational and data manipulation steps (i.e. workflows) in a scientific application.
-Since the project involved a very large number of simulations and estimations, I developed code scripts for orchestrating job submissions on the university computer networks.
+    I also worked on developing a pipeline for the project using task managers such as Snakemake, Nextflow and Scriptflow, which are all softwares used for composing and executing a series of computational and data manipulation steps (i.e. workflows) in a scientific application.
+Since the project involved a large number of simulations and estimations, I developed code scripts for orchestrating job submissions on the university computer networks.

   </details>